dncc/dncc.github.io/source/_posts/2012-05-26-Installing-JAGS-and-rjags-on-arch.markdown

 published: true
 ---

 I have been evaluating available options for developing Bayesian and state-space models in R recently so I stumbled upon JAGS and rjags.
-Since I had trouble to install them on my Arch Linux I thought it might be good to create a brief record of the whole process.
-[Here](http://sourceforge.net/projects/mcmc-jags/forums/forum/610037/topic/4996525) is the thread that was useful to me to identify and solve the problem.
+Since I had trouble to install them on Arch Linux I thought it might be good to create a brief record of the whole process. the thread that was useful to me to identify and solve the problem is [here](http://sourceforge.net/projects/mcmc-jags/forums/forum/610037/topic/4996525)
+.

 JAGS installation went well.
-There was no standard Arch package for JAGS so I built it from the source, which was quite straightforward
+There was no standard Arch package for JAGS so I built it from the source, which was straightforward:

 {% highlight text %}
 ./configure
 make
 sudo make install
 {% endhighlight %}

+I found this [post](http://quote.ucsd.edu/blogs/rogblog/2008/11/09/installing-rjags-on-64-bit-debian-etch/) which describes that you should specify *'--whith-jags-modules' and '--libdir'* options at configuration stage if you are on 64-bit architecture, but it seems this is no more needed (All jags libs were placed in '/usr/local/lib' directory, not in 'lib64' as it was the case earlier).

 Next, I tried to install 'rjags' package within R: